Job Interview Training In Australia - Best Interview Preparation Coaching

 This is your opportunity to briefly summarise your relevant qualifications and experience, to show that you’re a good match for the role.

-Discuss your education background, followed by a bit of information about each of the relevant roles you’ve had.
+Discuss your educational background, followed by a bit of information about each of the relevant roles you’ve had.
 It’s important that you mention them in chronological order, to make the story easy to follow.

 Your answer should reflect the kind of employee you are and what you can bring to the team, including what you’ve learned from previous experience.
 You should also talk about your key strengths for the role, and where you want to go in your career.